MinionMax/project-initiator/README.md

 ## about
-the project initiator is a simple automation script to run from your command line. at the time being it's only compatible with the shell terminal.
+the project initiator is a simple automation script to run from your command line. it creates a folder in your destined projects folder, creates a readme and commits it to your github account. at the time being it's only compatible with the shell terminal.

 ## installation